 Next, take your environment into consideration and choose a temperature-resistant tape.
-The tackiness of the adhesive tape is very temperature dependent, and the colder the conditions, the poorer the bond will be.
+The tackiness of the adhesive tape is very temperature-dependent, and the colder the conditions, the poorer the bond will be.
 If you must work at lower temperatures, then use a double-sided tape specifically designed for colder climates.
 The same holds true for extremely hot or wet conditions.

-Humidity, dirt and UV conditions all play a role.
+Humidity, dirt, and UV conditions all play a role.
 Choosing the correct temperature-resistant tape for the climate variables at hand is very important!

 Step 4: What other conditions should I consider?

-Lastly, it’s worth asking yourself these other key questions:
+When choosing the best double-faced tape for your project, it’s worth asking yourself these other key questions:

 - How long do you need the tape to hold?
 Meaning, do you need a temporary or permanent solution?